 “The writer’s art is his real passport,” Nabokov once claimed.
 But he also understood the importance of setting.
 He claimed that, without knowing how an 1870’s sleeping car was arranged, one could not truly understand Anna Karenina.
 His hand-drawn map of Joyce’s Dublin shows an attention to detail that is both loving and ruthless.
 For all that he disliked Berlin, I doubt even Nabokov would deny its influence, however subtle, on his work.

 While Nabokov was living in Germany and writing in Russian, Franz Kafka was living in the Czech Republic and writing in German.
 While their styles could not be more different, both Nabokov and Kafka occupied a liminal space that manifested itself in a body of work that is difficult, if not impossible, to place within a national canon.

 His are limitrophe works of art: testing the borders between prose and poetry, between American, Russian and European.
-However, despite the misfortunes he faced, it’s hard to think of Nabokov, the trilingual, butterfly-hunting, Oxford-educated intellectual as a perpetual outsider in quite the same way that Kafka was.
+However, despite the misfortunes he faced, it’s hard to think of Nabokov, the trilingual, butterfly-hunting, Cambridge-educated intellectual as a perpetual outsider in quite the same way that Kafka was.
 But his early novels reveal a side of Nabokov that is maybe less obvious in his later work: a great unease that manifests itself as black humor.
 Though Nabokov raised black humor to an art form, mostly famously in Lolita, that unease, that sense of perpetual, irrevocable loss, is not as present in his English work.

 Kafka’s nightmares became the twentieth century’s realities.
 Of course it is unfair to compare Nabokov (or anyone, really) to someone as singular as Kafka, but it does raise the question: did Nabokov sacrifice something in his quest for aesthetic excellence?